kinoyasu/nmslib/README.md

 * nmslib_vector.knnQuery() : Added optional parameter to specify intended level in the index to search (default 0).
 Currently, it only works at the optimized hnsw index.

+* nmslib_vector.addDataPoint() : Added optional parameter to specify "label" integer in Object.
+It is used to indicate level of the datapoint in the index rather than random, in hnsw index.

 --------(start original README.md from HERE)--------

 =================